 Travelling with young children

-- Carry less bags.
+- Carry fewer bags.
 If you're carrying lots of bags and the kids distract you, you're an easy target for thieves.

 - Check the safety standards of any equipment you use.
 Pools, balconies, car seats, cots and play equipment overseas may not meet Australian standards.

-- Find out about carry-on luggage restrictions, before you travel.
-Contact your airline in advance to find out.
+- Find out about carry-on luggage restrictions before you travel.
+Contact your airline in advance to confirm their rules.

 - Understand local attitudes towards breastfeeding in public.

-If you plan to use a child care facility or to use babysitters or nannies overseas, plan ahead.
-Child care standards in other countries may vary.
+Plan ahead if you intend to use a childcare facility, babysitters, or nannies overseas.
+Childcare standards in other countries may vary.